 Step 3.
 The stream flowline was segmented into reaches no greater than 100m, with a node separating each reach (Figure 2-10).
 These nodes determine the location and flow path for modeling.
-Stream segmentation was completed using a python script called TTools.
+Stream segmentation was completed using a script called TTools.

 Figure 2-10: Example of digitized channel, flowline, and stream nodes.
+The channel widths input into each model are plotted in the model setup Section 3.